MrPascalCase/SbbChallenge/README.md

 ## Documentation

 The code is mostly documented though interfaces and comments.
 Here by an quick overview of the project organization.
-I presume that the reader has some knowledge of the algorithm implemented here.
-For this I refer to the thesis (pdf).
-Chapters 1 & 4 can be skipped.
-Chapter 2 can be skipped by readers familiar with the work of Gröflin, Klinkert & Bürgy.

-First, we get the easy things out of the way.
-These name-spaces ....
+We have the following name spaces:

 * **IntegrityChecks:** fancy asserts.
 There are many, and some are so slow, that it became necessary to enable/disable and document them.